-Nicole is currently the artistic director for exhibitions and public engagement at the Bemis Center for Contemporary Arts.
+Currently, Nicole is the artistic director for exhibitions and public engagement at the Bemis Center for Contemporary Arts.
 Prior to this she held positions at non- and for-profit spaces including the Brooklyn Museum where she guided the interpretation for over thirty exhibitions, and co-curated Burning Down the House: Building a Feminist Art Collection.
-Other curatorial projects include Fallen Fruit: Power of People, Power of Place at the Bemis Center, and The Grace Jones Project opening in 2016 at the Museum of the African Diaspora.
+Her recent curatorial projects include Fallen Fruit: Power of People, Power of Place, Crossroad: A Social Sculpture with artist Derrick Adams, and The Grace Jones Project, opening in the spring of 2016 at the Museum of the African Diaspora.

-In 2006, Nicole created the now defunct blog Contemporary Confections, featuring interviews with artists over their favorite desserts.
-Nicole has continued to write about food in contemporary art and has been called one of the leading voices on the subject.
-As faculty in the Visual and Critical Studies department at the School of Visual Arts, she co-teaches the undergraduate course “Avant Gardening: Food, Art and Agriculture."
-In 2012, she founded With Food in Mind, a nonprofit developing art-based approaches to food education and food injustice in low-income neighborhoods and communities of color.
+In 2006, Nicole created the now defunct blog Contemporary Confections, which featured interviews with artists such as Brendan Fernandes, Michael Bilsborough, and Wardell Milan over dessert.
+She continues to write about intersections of food and contemporary art and has been called one of the leading voices on the subject.
+As adjunct faculty in the Visual and Critical Studies department at the School of Visual Arts, she co-teaches the undergraduate course “Avant Gardening: Food, Art and Agriculture."
+In 2012, she founded With Food in Mind, a nonprofit developing art-based approaches to childhood obesity and nutrition disparities in low-income neighborhoods and communities of color.
 Her TEDx Talk, "Let Them Eat Art," is available online.